ethereumfollowprotocol/contracts/src/beta/docs.md

 This allows for the storage of account-specific EFP configuration or preference data.

-## efp.list.default
+## efp.list.primary

-The `efp.list.default` key is used to store the default/preferred EFP List for an account.
+The `efp.list.primary` key is used to store the primary EFP List for an account.

-The default/preferred EFP List is represented as a 32-byte token id.
+The primary EFP List is represented as a 32-byte token id.

 | Byte(s) | Description         | Value                                                              |
 | ------- | ------------------- | ------------------------------------------------------------------ |